 BoldVoice is the best app at what it does, full stop.
 If your sounds get misheard, buy it, drill your problem phonemes for eight weeks, and you'll likely hear the difference -- its users mostly do.

 But be suspicious of the frame that sold it to you.
-The accent-reduction industry monetizes the insecurity that you don't sound right, when the evidence says listeners care whether you're easy to follow -- a skill of structure, pacing, and composure that lives in conversations, not phonemes.
-If people understand your words and you still leave meetings feeling unheard, your bottleneck was never your accent.
-Train the exchange.
+The accent-reduction industry monetizes the insecurity that you don't sound right, when the evidence says listeners care whether you're easy to follow -- a skill of structure, pacing, and composure, not just phonemes.
+If people understand your words and you still leave meetings feeling unheard, your bottleneck may not be your accent.
+Train clear, unscripted responses.

 Full disclosure: Articulated is our product.
 We've represented BoldVoice from its own site, listings, and public reviews -- and it genuinely is the class of its category.